kartulita/wheatley/src/doc/1-CODING-STYLE.md

 		loopCommand();
 	}

+ This does not mean that we should cram everything into as few lines as possible though, keep the code readable (but avoid noobish ASCII-art such as aligning parantheses).

  * More than 4 levels of indentation?
 You should probably rethink your design...
 Pull big anonymous functions out and name/document them, separate big controller into small services/directives.........

  * Line length > 80?
 Probably fine for JavaScript/C#, but don't exceed 200, and be worried if you exceed 160...
+I personally try to wrap lines around 80 columns, and split long lines into sub-expressions.

  * Unit tests / mocks: Besides ensuring that your code actually works, these also serve as good demonstrations of how to use your code.
 A few small tests